Code-Institute-Submissions/GeorgianF-Kenpachi-P5-CI-FebResub/README.md

 The status of the message can be change, currently, from the Django Admin panel.

 # **Future enhancements**

+For each future enhancement has been created an issue in the GitHub project.
+Currently are in status "Done", but I will reopen them once the project has been graded.

 ### **Emails**
 Apply styles to the email that is sent via Django, to make it more appealing.